Gandi/hubot-phabs/README.md

         registers email for another user, follows the same concept as .phab me as ..

     .phab list projects
-        will list known projects and columns according to configuratio param
+        will list known projects and columns according to configuration param

 Development
 ----------------